printfuck/twitch-audio/README.md

 ## Modification

 Chosen codec is opus at 64kbps, which still produces excellent quality at low bandwith.
-You might also go with HEIC AAC (libfdkaac), which is available through using precompiled binaries by jrottenberg.
+You might also go with HE-AAC(v1/v2) (libfdkaac), which is available through using precompiled binaries by jrottenberg.